8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/problem-areas/content.md

 **Severe**

-Same as moderate, only pain is present even in a neutral position.
+Same as moderate, only pain is present even in a neutral position, and the wrist may feel "locked" in place.

 ## Left hand—middle finger